 Ian Hogg (ANZ Bank – Commercial)

 Sharon Hyndman (Metro Realty)

 Emily Lam (Otago Orthodontics)

-Martin Ballantyne and John Larsen (Suits on Wall Street)
+Martyn Ballantyne and John Larsen (Suits on Wall Street)

 Neil & Jamie Lyons (Signature Property Ltd)

 Iain Mackay (Miller Creative Group)

 Michael Milne (Craigs Investment Partners)